JoshuaSanders95/sports-stats-dashboard/README.md

 ## 🎯 Features

-- **Live Sports Data**: Fetches real-time sports statistics from public APIs
+- **Live Sports Data**: Fetches real-time sports statistics from MySportsFeeds API
+- **Real API Integration**: Uses MySportsFeeds for NBA, NFL, MLB, and NHL data
+- **Fallback System**: Gracefully falls back to mock data if API is unavailable
 - **Interactive Visualizations**: Dynamic charts and graphs using Chart.js
 - **Responsive Design**: Mobile-first design that works on all devices
 - **Search & Filter**: Find specific teams, players, or games
 - **Clean Code**: Modular JavaScript with clear separation of concerns
 - **Error Handling**: Robust error handling and loading states
+- **Secure API Management**: API keys stored securely and not committed to repository

 ## 🛠️ Technologies Used